mikeddecker/judge/administratie/20241015-bp-info-mail-Andrej.md

 - Recognize the start and end frame of a skill.
 - Recognize the whole skill

-All three using deep neural networks.
-Winners of last year were CNNs and convLSTMs in addition to some abbreviations, a self-attention convLSTM and a memory-in-memory model.
+All three would be using deep neural networks.
+Winners of last year research were CNNs and convLSTMs in addition to some abbreviations, a self-attention convLSTM and a memory-in-memory model or YOLO as other possibilities.
+Multiple models can be testen if time allows it.

 ### Roles